Memory Care Costs in 2024

 Memory care costs are a significant financial consideration.
 In other words, this essential care doesn’t come cheap.
 The median cost for memory care in the U.S. is $6,935 per month.2 However, this can fluctuate based on the level of care required and location.
 Facilities dedicated to memory care offer 24/7 supervision for all stages of Alzheimer’s and other types of dementia.

 Untrained, unpaid family members often have to shoulder the burden since there is no known cure for Alzheimer’s disease.
-According to the Alzheimer’s Foundation, friends and family members contributed over $271 billion in unpaid care to those with Alzheimer’s and other forms of dementia in 2021.
+According to the Alzheimer’s Foundation, friends and family members paid over $271 billion in unpaid care to those with Alzheimer’s and other forms of dementia in 2021.
 Although they do all they can to care for their loved ones, caregiving can become overwhelming.
-Coping with difficult circumstances with very little sleep and little to no respite, family caregivers often realize they can’t do it alone.
+Family caregivers often realize they can’t do it alone as they cope with difficult circumstances – oftentimes, with very little sleep and little to no respite.

 Navigating memory care costs for a loved one can feel daunting.
 Memory care is more intensive than other types of senior care, such as assisted living, but not as medically intensive as a nursing home or skilled nursing care.
 Memory care requires continuous supervision and specialized infrastructure to manage issues like elopement.